mrvivekkumar7171/FastAPI/README.md

 ![API on multiple platform](images/image-2.png)

 ## What is fastAPI?
 FastAPI is a modern, high-performance web framework for building APIs with Python.
-It is made using two most popular libraries Starlette (manages how your API receives requests and sends back responses) and Pydentic(data validation library to check if the data incoming into your API is correct and in the right format).
+It is made using two most popular libraries Starlette (manages how your API receives requests and sends back responses) and pydantic(data validation library to check if the data incoming into your API is correct and in the right format).

 ## Objectives of FastAPI?
 - Fast to run and handle concurrent users